List of nuclear weapons tests: North Korea

-On January 5, 2015, North Korean TV news anchors announced that they had successfully tested a "miniaturized atomic bomb", about 8 km (5 mi) from the Punggye-ri nuclear site where a test was conducted in 2013.

 On January 6, 2016, North Korea announced that it conducted a successful test of a hydrogen bomb.
 The seismic event, at a magnitude of 5.1, occurred 19 kilometers (12 miles) east-northeast of Sungjibaegam.

 On September 9, 2016, North Korea announced another successful nuclear weapon test at the Punggye-ri Test Site.
 This is the first warhead the state claims to be able to mount to a missile or long-range rocket previously tested in June 2016.
 Estimates for the explosive yield range from 20 to 30 kt and coincided with a 5.3 magnitude earthquake in the region.

 On September 3, 2017, North Korea successfully detonated its first weapon self-designated as a hydrogen bomb.
 Initial yield estimates place it at 100 kt.
 Reports indicate that the test blast caused a magnitude 6.3 earthquake, and possibly resulted in a cave-in at the test site.

 Alleged tests

-There have been a number of significant alleged/disputed/unacknowledged accounts of countries testing nuclear explosives.
+There have been a number of significant alleged, disputed or unacknowledged accounts of countries testing nuclear explosives.
 Their status is either not certain or entirely disputed by most mainstream experts.

 China

-On April 15, 2020 U.S. officials said China may have conducted low-yield nuclear weapon tests in its Lop Nur test site.
+On April 15, 2020, the Wall Street Journal published details of a US State Department report on activity during 2019 at China's Lop Nur test site, alleging supercritical experiments could have occurred in an absence of effective monitoring.